 Six years ago, The Dental Treatment Project was born and focuses on bringing dental aid to survivors in need.
 Partnering with Jewish Voice International, an organization stationed in Arizona, USA, Helping Hand Coalition has helped hundreds of survivors receive financial assistance for major dental work!
 On July 24th, HHC hosted a concert event for Holocaust survivors living in Or Akiva who participated in the Dental Treatment Project, so they could meet and get to know those involved in creating the project on a deeper level.
 It was a joyous afternoon, full of smiles and new friendships.

 Since before the establishment of the state of Israel, Poland has played a crucial role in its politics, culture, lifestyle, and history.
-The first prime minister, David Ben-Gurion, was Polish-born; and in […]
+The first prime minister, David Ben-Gurion, was Polish-born; and in 1989 Shimon Peres, deputy prime minister at the time, visited Poland to resume diplomatic relations which […]